CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Overview of

 where $\odot$ denotes element-wise multiplication.

-\paragraphB{Weak and Strong Augmentation} In \system framework, weak and strong augmentation serve distinct roles.
-For weak augmentation, we apply a low perturbation probability preserving core semantics of a sample and used for generating confident pseudo-labels, \( \hat{y}_j\) (shown in Algorithm~\ref{algo:ssl} line: 8).
-For strong augmentation, we apply comparatively high perturbation probability to introduce more noise.
+\paragraphB{Weak and Strong Augmentation} Within the \system framework, weak and strong augmentation serve distinct roles.
+Weak augmentation applies a low perturbation probability preserving class semantics of a sample and is used to generate confident pseudo-labels \( \hat{y}_j\) (shown in Algorithm~\ref{algo:ssl} line: 8).
+Strong augmentation apples a higher perturbation probability to introduce greater variation during training.

-To evaluate the individual contribution of each augmentation strategy, we separately explore the effect of \textit{Bernoulli bit flip} and \textit{Bernoulli feature mask} on model generalization and concept drift adaptation.
-We empirically determine the perturbation rates $p$ and $q$ to ensure that augmentations are both semantically meaningful and effective for training under concept drift.
-For \textit{Bernoulli bit flip}, we apply weak and strong perturbations using flip probabilites $p=0.01$ and $p=0.05$ respectively.
-Similarty, for \textit{Bernoulli feature mask}, we also apply weak and strong mask with probabilities $q=0.01$ and $q=0.05$, respectively.
-We also explore a combination of random bit flip and feature masking, and empirically evaluate which perturbation settings provide the best performance under concept drift scenario.
+To evaluate the impact of each strategy, we explore the effect of \textit{Bernoulli bit flip} and \textit{Bernoulli feature mask} independently on model generalization and concept drift adaptation.
+For \textit{Bernoulli bit flip}, we apply weak (\(p_w\)) and strong (\(p_s\)) perturbations using flip probabilities \(p_w = 0.01\) and \(p_s = 0.05\), respectively.
+For \textit{Bernoulli feature mask}, we use the same weak and strong masking probabilities, \(q_w = 0.01\) and \(q_s = 0.05\), respectively.
+These values are selected based on empirical evaluation (see Appendix~\ref{app:hyperparameter}), as they provide the best performance while minimizing label distortion and preventing model performance degradation.